J. Peterman Company: 2001–2014

 During 2004, the J. Peterman Company started selling furniture.
 Jeffco is the company that makes the Peterman furniture and a representative, Tom Morton, says he has a customer that buys the furniture based on the company's recognition in Seinfeld.
-In 2008, Tim Peterman, the founder John Peterman's son, helped run the company as president after leaving E. W. Scripps.
+In 2008, Tim Peterman, son of founder John Peterman, helped run the company as president after leaving E. W. Scripps.
 John Peterman became chairman and was less involved.

-On November 24, 2010, the company was the first to use the marketing term "Red Wednesday Sale," referring to the Wednesday before Thanksgiving as "Black Friday's Impetuous Cousin."
+On November 24, 2010, the company was the first to use the marketing term "Red Wednesday Sale", referring to the Wednesday before Thanksgiving as "Black Friday's Impetuous Cousin".

 In January 2011, the J. Peterman Company received a Job Creation Tax Credit incentive from the state of Ohio valued at $122,000 over a six-year term.
 The headquarters was moved from Lexington, Kentucky to Blue Ash, Ohio.
 By 2012, the website's online traffic increased to more than two million visitors a year.

-However, by 2014, long-time employees were leaving the company, including Kyle Foster.
+However, by 2014, long-time employees were leaving the company, including director of manufacturing Kyle Foster.
 The company posted a substantial loss and the banker reduced its line of credit.
-The next year, John Peterman became more active in the company and brought back Kyle Foster and Jonathan Dunavant, another long-time employee.
+The next year, John Peterman became more active in the company and brought back Foster and marketing director Dunavant, another long-time employee.
 Around this time, Matt Peterman, John Peterman's other son, also came to work for the company directing creative.
 Until 2020, Kyle Foster was the president of the J. Peterman Company.
 As of 2023, Jonathan Dunavant is currently senior vice president of strategy and marketing.